 We also offer financial services products, such as short term secured and unsecured loans, debit cards, check cashing, tax preparation and money transfer services, in some of our existing rent-to-own stores under the trade names "RAC Financial Services" and "Cash AdvantEdge."
-As of March 31, 2009, we offered some or all of these financial services products in 351 Rent-A-Center store locations in 18 states.
-We intend to focus our resources on improving the operations in these existing financial services store locations and do not plan to add significantly to the number of Rent-A-Center store locations offering financial services at this time.
+As of September 30, 2009, we offered some or all of these financial services products in 345 Rent-A-Center store locations in 17 states.
+We continue to focus our resources on improving the operations in these existing financial services store locations and expect to have approximately 400 Rent-A-Center store locations offering financial services by the end of 2010.
 There can be no assurance that we will be successful in our efforts to improve and expand our financial services operations or that such operations, should they be added, will prove to be profitable.